nic-dgl-204-fall-2022/phat-independent-development-assignment/README.md

 ### Stage 5
 In the final stage, the challenge is to create an algorithm for the computer to play "smarter" instead of tossing cards randomly.
 The given algorithm is very straightforward and depends on the suit, the rank of the top card, and the cards the computer has.
 ###$ Algorithm
-- The key to this algorithm is the priority between suits```("♦", "♥", "♠", "♣")``` and ranks.
-Cards with the same suit will have a higher priority than the same rank ones.
+- The key to this algorithm is the priority between suits```("♦", "♥", "♠", "♣")``` and ranks```("A", "1", "2", ...,"J", "Q", "K")```.
+Cards with the same suit will have a __higher priority__ than the same rank ones.
-- Cards are considered candidate cards when they have the same suit or rank.
+- Cards are considered candidate cards when they have the __same suit or rank__.
 Otherwise, play a random card on the list.
-- If the table has no cards, cards that share the same suit will be chosen (either one is fine).
+- If __the table has no cards__, cards that share the same suit will be chosen (either one is fine).
 Otherwise, pick the card that shares the same rank.
 If no card has duplicate suits or ranks, randomly pick one.
-- If there is more than one candidate card, pick a card from them following the priority rule: suit first, then rank.
+- If there is __more than one candidate card__, pick a card from them following the priority rule: ```suit first, then rank```.
-- If there is no candidate card, pick the card as there is no card on the table, which is to pick the card with duplicate suits or ranks in the computer's cards.
+- If there is __no candidate card__, pick the card as there is no card on the table, which is to pick the card with duplicate suits or ranks in the computer's cards.

 <hr>